The Village of La Livinière

 Within 35 minutes or less

-We are less than thirty minutes away from attractions and activities to suit any taste.
-What follows gives you a taste of some of the things you can do in the area.
+We are less than 35 minutes away from tourist sites and activities for every taste.
+What follows gives you an idea of some of the best things to do in our beautiful region.

 Canal du Midi